logo Axolo

 How to set up Slack notifications for a self-hosted GitLab instance?

-Getting GitLab notifications on a self-managed instance can be a challenge in today's fast-paced development environment.
+Getting GitLab notifications on a self-managed instance can be a challenge today.
 Without these notifications, teams may miss important updates or fail to react quickly to critical issues.

 Photo by Pankaj Pantel on Unsplash